A

 The scope of proposals can range from microcopy tweaks, to feature changes, new products, a rethink of the whole information architecture or navigation system, to even shifts in platform-level strategy or legacy software rebuilds.

-Nowadays, a lot of software might not seem like classic software anymore, because most software tools now run in a browser tab, just like simple websites.
+Nowadays, a lot of software might not seem like classic software anymore, because most software tools now run in browser tabs, just like simple websites.
 Even in hospitals or air traffic control centers, for extremely complex tasks.
-Many mobile phone or tablet apps too, are in fact, just web pages in disguise.
+Many mobile phone or tablet apps too, are in fact just web pages in disguise.

 The experience gained over 15+ years in digital agencies, building all sorts of websites, web applications, and other types of tools has certainly proved valuable.
 Some recent assignments like EBMT (medical research) or Eurocontrol (aviation) certainly are grand efforts to bring aging, but highly specialized software into the browser era.